This is a guide covering camera resolution in photography.

 In the context of cameras, the term resolution will be closely linked to spatial resolution.
 It describes the size of the image taken by the camera.
 We define it with the term megapixels (x million pixels) that can be recorded in a single shutter release.

 The concept itself is built upon pixel information and megapixel count.
 Both of these aspects will determine the quality of your images.
 The higher amount of pixels in a camera, the better the resolution will be.

 Camera resolution is one of the foundations of creating a sharp image.
 At the simplest level, you may think that the more pixels used, the better the whole image will become.
 Pixel size will also influence the camera’s ability to handle noise at high ISO.

 Images that contain small amounts of pixels will look jaggy and square-ish.
 They will also become less flexible for photographers who want to crop their images for a better composition.

 Cameras with higher resolutions are always sought after.
 Manufacturers are always racing to produce cameras with higher resolution, although resolution is not always necessary.

 Well, in the world of photography resolution is everything but only to a certain point.

-In reality, high definition images shot on a 100mp camera isn’t for everyone.
-Even if you shoot a high resolution image but print it in a small image, you will just miss out on its qualities.
+In reality, high-definition images shot on a 100mp camera aren’t for everyone.
+Even if you shoot a high-resolution image but print it in a small image, you will just miss out on its qualities.

 Your resolution will determine how sharp your images can be, and how far you can zoom in on your image before it becomes pixelated.
 Having a super high resolution isn’t mandatory in photography, but it’s always better to have a little more resolution than too little.